-It’s a celebration of the tree to bar chocolate production in Grenada, which was pioneered in 2014 with Mott Green’s Grenada Chocolate company and has rapidly grown, with Grenada’s newest chocolate company Tri-island being launched at the 2018 Grenada Chocolate Fest.
+It’s a celebration of the tree to bar chocolate production in Grenada and has rapidly grown, pioneered in 2014 by Grenada Chocolate company founders Mott Green, Edmund Brown and Doug Browne.
+Grenada’s newest chocolate company Tri-island launched at the 2018 Grenada Chocolate Fest.
 All the main cocoa and chocolate producers on Grenada take part in the festival, with activities at Belmont Estate, Jouvay Chocolate, Tri-island chocolate farm, Crayfish Bay Organic Farm, Mount Edgecombe and Grenada Chocolate Company.

 The 2018 festival kicked off with a chocolate yoga and rituals session, exploring the health-giving properties of cocoa and chocolate.
 Some days in the festival covered visits to different cocoa producers and plantations on Grenada and there were culinary chocolate tasting experiences and a chocolate and rum-tasting sunset cruise.
 Evening events included the Chocolate at the Brewery night, Street-food Wednesday at True Blue Bay and a Chocolate beach party on Grand Anse beach.

 Each of the experiences in the Grenada Chocolate Fest is bookable individually (from $44 per adult including transport and lunch) or in a week long ticket ($435 per adult), so it would be easy to combine some chocolate fest events with other activities on your holiday in Grenada.
-You can see an example of the 2018 Grenada Chocolate Fest programme here.
-The next Grenada chocolate fest is planned for 31 May – 7 June 2019, so now is the perfect time to start planning your chocolate themed trip to Grenada.
+The next Grenada chocolate fest is planned for 2021, so now is the perfect time to start planning your chocolate themed trip to Grenada.

 Of course Tree to Bar chocolate making continues in Grenada all year round, so as well as giving you a taste of what I enjoyed during the festival, I’ve highlighted ten of the things to do in Grenada for chocolate lovers that you can enjoy whenever you visit.